 - Wikipedia says the band originally rejected the video idea until Corbijn explained how the King represents ""a man with everything in the world, just looking for a quiet place to sit"; a king of no kingdom."

-- The video is based on the bizzarre story and themes of the children's book The Little Prince
+- The video is based on the bizzarre story and themes of the children's book The Little Prince.

 -From 0.00 to 0.17 we have black and white shots of the band posing until one by one they all disappear leaving just singer Gahan.
 They are all looking into the camera.
 Like in most of their videos, they all wear black leather jackets.
 Quickly intercutting this section is an image of a rose (which links to the album artwork for Violater and single cover).